Skip to content

 import { DateTime } from '@fluenti/react'

-<DateTime value={new Date()} style="long" />
+<DateTime value={new Date()} format="long" />

 Number formatting component.